facebookresearch/rlstructures/README.md

 # IMPORTANT NOTE

+**October 2021 - SALINA Library**

+The principles beyond RLStructures have been extended in the new [SaLinA library](https://github.com/facebookresearch/salina) that can be seen as a simplification step over rlstructures.

 **February 2021 - version 0.2 : Due to recent feedback, the API has been modified improved**

 * The new API is not compatible with the old one